Digital Marketing Resources

-Resources for Independent Business Owners
+Resources for Entrepreneurs and Independent Business Owners

 Work smarter, not harder.
 We’ve all heard that.
 Sometimes the only difference between working harder and working smarter is the resources you leverage.
 I’ve compiled a list of must have apps, tools and service providers to help you can save time and optimize your workflow.

 I’ve also included links to my favorite blogs, podcasts and books.
 The use cases range from tactical to inspirational, and I’ve included a summary of each.

 You started your business to help people, not to become an accountant.
 However, invoicing and tracking expenses goes along with territory.
 FreshBooks is popular among businesses for streamlining client invoicing and time tracking processes.
 Built with small and growing businesses in mind, the software packs a robust set of features that are offered in flexible, SMB-friendly pricing plans.

 Creating professional-looking invoices can be done in a few clicks as the software doesn’t require experience in accounting.
 It automates tasks such as client follow up, time tracking, expenses organization to save you more time.

 This can also save you a lot of time, money and headaches come tax season!

 HoneyBook (Proposals, Project Management, Accounting & Invoicing)

 HoneyBook is an integrated project management, proposal, billing and invoicing software designed to help professionals automate various operational processes.
 In short, it streamlines and automates your client's experience from inquiry to final invoice.